elizabeth3714/elizabeth3714.github.io/portfolio/_posts/2024-05-08-Obesity Occurrence Analysis: the associations between various personal behavioral and socioeconomic factors.md

 lifestyle choices and socioeconomic conditions at the neighborhood level.
 The goal is to disentangle the intricate web of factors—from individual behaviors to community-wide economic indicators—influencing obesity and chronic disease rates.
-Employing advanced statistical analysis and data visualization tools, the research intends to pinpoint critical determinants of obesity, shedding light on the multifaceted nature of health disparities within Michigan's diverse communities. <br>
+Employing advanced statistical analysis and data visualization tools, the research intends to pinpoint critical determinants of obesity, shedding light on the multifaceted nature of health disparities within Michigan's diverse communities. <!--more--><br>

 ### Motivation <br>